chutesai/chutes/README.md

 Images are simply docker images that all chutes (applications) will run on within the platform.

 Images must meet two requirements:
-- Containt a cuda installation, preferably version 12.2-12.6
+- Contain a cuda installation, preferably version 12.2-12.6
 - Contain a python 3.10+ installation, where `python` and `pip` are contained within the executable path `PATH`

 __*Highly recommend you start with our base image: parachutes/base-python:3.12.7*__